Sustainsys/Saml2/docs/configuration.rst

 System.IdentityModel.Services Section
 -------------------------------------
-The ``<system.identityModel.services>`` element configures the built in servies.
+The ``<system.identityModel.services>`` element configures the built in services.
 For testing on non ssl sites, the requirement for ssl for the session authentication cookie must be disabled.

 .. danger::